 - a.
 The acceptance mechanism based on the type of TTGE shall be as follows: - i.
-Type-A: Type-A TTGE with identified part number as per requirement specified shall be accepted by the DGAQA/internal QA group of Main Contractor duly authorised by DGAQA based on ATP/ATR, Certificate of Compliance (CoC) from OEM and successful demonstration to end User on applicable platform.
+Type-A: Type-A TTGE with identified part number as per requirement specified shall be accepted by the DGAQA/internal QA group of Main Contractor duly authorised by DGAQA based on ATP/ATR, Certificate of Compliance (CoC)

+from OEM and successful demonstration to end User services on applicable platform.

-- Type-B: As per the technical specifications approved by DGAQA, TTGEs shall be accepted by DGAQA/internal QA group of Main Contractor duly authorised by DGAQA based on ATP/ATR, QTP/QTR (as applicable) and other applicable documents. - iii.
+- ii.
+Type-B: As per the technical specifications approved by DGAQA, TTGEs shall be accepted by DGAQA/internal QA group of Main Contractor duly authorised by DGAQA based on ATP/ATR, QTP/QTR (as applicable) and other applicable documents. - iii.
 Type-C: As per technical specifications approved by CEMILAC, TTGE shall be accepted by DGAQA/internal QA group of Main Contractor duly authorised by DGAQA based on ATP/ATR, QTP/QTR (as applicable) and other applicable documents. - b.
 The TTGE development agency shall prepare a TTGE Acceptance Test Plan (ATP) document which shall be approved by DGAQA. - c.
 Standard test equipment shall be used to verify the correctness of the parameters of the TTGEs.
 Airborne LRUs/subsystems shall be used for verification only when other methods are not available. - d.
 The acceptance testing shall be carried out by the TTGE development agency and shall be witnessed by DGAQA or the internal QA group of the Main Contractor, if authorised by DGAQA. - e.
-An acceptance test report (ATR) prepared by the TTGE development agency and approved by DGAQA shall form one of the basis for the acceptance of all types of TTGEs. - f.
-The TTGE development agency shall prepare a compliance report against the approval requirements listed in the approval basis as per Subpart 21.T2.6 and also the Technical Specifications as per Subpart 21.T2.7. - g.
-Along with the compliance report and all the other applicable documents, the TTGE development agency shall approach DGAQA for issuing certificate of approval for Type-B & Type-C TTGEs. - h.
+Self-approvals of test plan and procedures and QA requirements shall be enabled by DGAQA for TTGEs associated with Non-Critical airborne stores subject to test adequacy being ensured.
+The right to self-approvals can be revoked for a certain duration if the TTGE development agency repeatedly fails to meet the certification and QA requirements. - f.
+A joint test and evaluation team may be constituted for ensuring quality assurance during D&D and manufacturing phase to fast-track these activities. - g.
+DGAQA shall enable acceptance of industry standard quality assurance certification such as AS9102 for vendor / sub-contractors. - h.
+An acceptance test report (ATR) prepared by the TTGE development agency and approved by DGAQA shall form one of the basis for the acceptance of all types of TTGEs. - i.
+The assurance process for testing shall be augmented through enhanced digitization of testing and reporting process.
+All the test results shall be generated and provided to TAA, preferably in digital format, for faster processing of approvals. - j.
+The TTGE development agency shall prepare a compliance report against the approval requirements listed in the approval basis as per Subpart 21.T2.6 and also the Technical Specifications as per Subpart 21.T2.7. - k.
+Along with the compliance report and all the other applicable documents, the TTGE development agency shall approach DGAQA for issuing certificate of approval for Type-B & Type-C TTGEs. - 1.
 On satisfactory completion of all the approval activities and having satisfied itself with the correctness and completeness of the compliance report and other applicable documents, DGAQA shall provide necessary certificate to the TTGE development agency towards acceptance of the TTGE.